Zen to Go Logo

 5-minute practices for a quick reset

 When time is limited and pressure is high, these pauses are incredibly effective.
-They can be done directly at the desk, without interrupting workflow, and the return in mental clarity is immediate.
+They can be done directly at the desk, without interrupting the workflow, and the return in mental clarity is immediate.

-1. Mindfulness pause (Ready-to-use script)
+1. Mindful pause (Ready-to-use script)

 This is the perfect exercise to do just before an important meeting or after completing a demanding task.